35 Best Sites Like eBay To Sell and Buy Stuff

 5. Letgo

-So, what makes Letgo different from the rest?
-For starters, it’s a mobile-first platform, which means it’s designed to be used primarily on smartphones.
+Letgo is a mobile-first platform, which means it’s designed to be used primarily on smartphones.
 This makes it ideal for people who want to sell items quickly and without hassle.

 letgo